-Eskamani also writes about local music and shows for Orlando Weekly and loves venues such as Will’s Pub, the Henao Contemporary Center and Renaissance Theater Company, which opened in 2021 and hosts music and performances nightly.
+Eskamani also writes about local music and shows for Orlando Weekly and loves venues such as Will’s Pub, the Henao Contemporary Center and Renaissance Theatre Company, which opened in 2021 and hosts music and performances.
 One perk of the proximity to theme parks, residents told me, was that the creative energy of its employees often flows into the local community’s art and culinary scene.

 Before Russon mentioned the connection, I had no idea the icon of children’s television had Orlando-area ties.
 But he’s immortalized on the campus of Rollins College, his alma mater.

 Rollins celebrates Fred Rogers, its most famous alumnus, with a stone marker near his residence hall, a plaque, a portrait, a 3,000-plus-pound sculpture, and clothing and papers that have been donated to the archives.

 Anyone can explore the campus and request to see the archived materials, and until March 20, the college will display an exhibit featuring a sky blue cardigan knit by Rogers’s mother, a pair of his sneakers, handwritten letters and other items in the library’s lobby.
 The college provides a downloadable map for the Mister Rogers’ Neighborhood Walking Tour.